albertor2000/Distributed_Coverage_Network/README.md

 ```
 colcon build
 ```
-2. Open 4 more terminal
+2. Open 4 more terminals
 3. Source the project in each terminal using
 ```
 source install/setup.bash